Wall: A Triptych, 2009 (excerpt)

 Running time: 6:37 minutes / HD / colour

-Light reveals and conceals.
-In this triptych, a light patch travels through time on the wall of an abandoned synagogue in Amzrou, a kasbah in southern Morocco.
+A light patch travels through time on the wall of an abandoned synagogue in Amzrou, a kasbah in southern Morocco.
 The original sequence in real time is 22 minutes.
-For this triptych, it has been divided into 3 sections enabling the viewer to experience it in the past, present and future.
+For this triptych, the footage has has been divided into three sections, enabling the viewer to experience the past, present and future at the same time.

 Camera: Sylvia Safdie